kunalj101/python_intro_hackathon/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:36c3190b26
 ## Understanding Data?

 You can look at summary of numerical fields by using describe() function.
-Describe() function would provide count, mean, standard deviation (std), min, quartiles and max in its output.
+It provides count, mean, standard deviation (std), min, quartiles and max in its output.

 ```{python}